uwmadisoncals/cals-main-plugins/simple-download-monitor/readme.txt

 For screenshots please visit the [download monitor plugin page](https://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin)

 == Changelog ==

+= 3.6.4 =
+- Switched the column location of "Title" and "Image" in the downloads admin interface.
+This helps with the downloads admin interface working better in all devices.
+- Fixed a CSS class name in the "Image" column.
+- French langauge file updated.

+= 3.6.3 =
+- German translation file updated.
+Thanks to Thorsten.
+- When there are multiple download now buttons on a page and the terms checkbox is enabled, it needs to be accepted on every download button.

+= 3.6.2 =
+- Added new feature that allows you to show a terms and conditions checkbox for the download buttons.

+= 3.6.1 =
+- Tweaked a newly added function's parameter to make it compatible with an older PHP version.

+= 3.6.0 =
+- Added a new feature to allow addition of Google reCAPTCHA to your download buttons.
+- This new option can be found in the Advanced Settings tab of the plugin.
+- French translation updated.
+Thanks to @momo-fr.

+= 3.5.9 =
+- Added a new option in the settings that allows you to disable capturing of visitor's IP address in the download logs menu.
+Helpful for GDPR

 = 3.5.8 =
 - Added a new shortcode to allow listing of all downloads on a post/page.